Pawsanie/Novelist/README.md

 And this name is in no way related to the one you can set in the dialogs!<br>
 As example 'eng.json' file from 'Dialogues' folder.

-In this case, two options for implementing a character sprite are indicated:<br>
 **Character_02** is the character with an animated sprite.<br>
 It is distinguished by the presence of an animation sprite sheet, which must be filled out separately in the **json** file in directory **Sprite_Sheet_data/Characters**.<br>
 The file name must match the name specified in the **sprite** key.<br>